 Without a proper waste disposal system, you can experience a whole host of issues: spreading diseases, mold outbreaks, and breathing problems.
 As your Amarillo plumbers, we’re just as serious about helping your family stay healthy as we are about plumbing.

-We’ll come investigate any problem you might be having, but there are some issues we tend to hear about more often than others.
-Here are four top causes of sewer damage.
+We’ll come to investigate any problem you might be having, but there are some issues we tend to hear about more often than others.
+Here are the four top causes of sewer damage.

 Sewer Damage Cause #1: Tree Roots